oracle-livelabs/oci-migration/ebs-extend-logginganalytics/onboard/onboard.md

 ## Task 1: Onboard Logging Analytics Service

-1. Enable Logging Analytics
+1. Enable Logging Analytics.

     a.
 Navigate to Logging Analytics - Administration

     ![](./images/AdministrationPortal.png " ")

-    b.Click the **Start Using Logging Analytics** (if this is not an option, it is already done)
+    b.Click the **Start Using Logging Analytics.** (if this is not an option, it is already done)

     ![](./images/StartLogging.png " ")